thechicagomutineer/crostools/README.md

 README file for uboot-set
 Version 1.1-update6
 April 9 2013
---
+==
+TABLE OF CONTENTS
+==
 1 Introduction

 1.1 How To Install (Ubuntu)

 1.2 How To Install (Chrome/Chromium)

 2 Functions

 2.1 From Command Line

 2.2 Automatic Update

 2.3 Invoke at Boot

 3 License Information

 4 Detailed Release Information
---

 1 Introduction
+==
 1.1 How to Install under Ubuntu:
-==
+--
 To install in Ubuntu, the recommended method is to clone the repository, and use the builtin "uboot-set install" function.
 To do this, run the following from a root terminal.